tomichj/user_time_zones/README.md

 ## Overview

-Your `User` model gets a `time_zone` attribute to record the `ActiveSupport::TimeZone` for that user. `User` also gets methods to set/get the time zone as an offset from `UTC`.
+Your `User` model gets a `time_zone` attribute to record the `ActiveSupport::TimeZone` for each user, and methods to set/get the time zone as an offset (in hours) from `UTC`.
 Every controller action is executed in the context of the user's time zone.
 And, finally, some javascript will help you initially calculate the user's time zone when they sign up.

 ## Requirements